Instructor: Marina Bosi

 The main course website is accessed through Canvas, Stanford University's learning management system.
 All homework assignments, grades, and supplementary materials are accessible via the Canvas site, and all homework submissions must take place via your Canvas assignment submission portal.

 The homework must be submitted using Canvas’s assignment submission system (in the Assignments tab).
-For each assignment, select the associated link in that tab and proceed with your submission (for additional information regarding file submissions for assignments on Canvas, read the page here)
+For each assignment, select the associated link in that tab and proceed with your submission (for additional information regarding file submissions for assignments on Canvas, read the page here).
+The homework assigments are carried out in Python, and previous programming experience is neither required nor expected for this course.
+Python resources are available below.

 For each homework, you must turn in 2 items: